 Admission to Pacific Oaks College carries with it the presumption that students will conduct themselves in a manner compatible with Pacific Oaks College's function as an educational institution.
 All enrolled students of Pacific Oaks College School of Education must adhere to the College's student conduct policies, which can be found in the Academic Catalog under Student Rights and Responsibilities.
-As enrolled students of the School of Education, teacher candidates must familiarize themselves with and abide by these policies as well as the Professional Dispositions.
+As enrolled students of the School of Education, teacher candidates must familiarize themselves with and abide by these policies.
 Moreover, teacher candidates must also review and comply with the CTC-administered laws and rules that govern the issuance, denial, revocation, suspension, and other invalidation of credentials for credential applicants and holders.
 This information can be accessed through the Educator Misconduct tab on the CTC website.
 For further information, please refer to the current Academic Catalog and the California Commission on Teacher Credentialing website.

-Portfolium Electronic Portfolio
+Portfolium